 Skip to content

-3.1 Early Pioneers and Vector Supercomputers
+3.1 Early Vector Supercomputers

 The CDC 1604 computer system with a large central console and tape drives.